-When I read the article above it stirred up so many memories and feelings of frustration that I felt compelled to reblog it here.
+When I read the article below it stirred up so many memories and feelings of frustration that I felt compelled to reblog it here.

 When trying to get a diagnosis for my 3rd son (then aged 2 years, now almost 21) I told our paediatrician that I was worried my boy might have Aspergers Syndrome, but my ideas were dismissed by the doctor who told me it was parenting issues.
 I argued that as I already had 2 older sons I was quite capable of knowing that there was something different about my 3rd son, but still I was not taken seriously.
 Two years later he started preschool and the teachers noticed his differences as well and cautiously took me aside and very nervously explained what they had observed about his atypical behaviour.
 They were expecting me to be upset about this news but were surprised when I was PLEASED with what they told me.
 FINALLY my concerns about him were validated and proper assessment was begun via a paediatric centre recommended by the preschool which eventually led to a diagnosis by a psychologist with the Autism Society of NSW (now ASPECT).
 Throughout this time I was doing a lot of reading about autism and Aspergers syndrome, including reading first hand accounts by adults with high functioning autism, or Aspergers Syndrome.
 In many cases it was like reading about my own life experiences and it was then that I finally realised (at age 38) that I too was most likely an Aspie!
 It explained so much about why certain things in my life had unfolded as they had.
 It also gave me new insight into the rest of my family, with some individuals standing out as also being somewhere on the spectrum, especially as they had children with certain ‘quirky’ behaviour, some being diagnosed with ADHD.
 We were always a delightfully weird and eccentric bunch, each with our own challenges, and finally I knew why.